Skip to main content

 You can find what health services are available on the BTH childrens services website.

-Community Physiotherapy and Occupational therapy
+Community physiotherapy and occupational therapy

-The community Physiotherapy and Occupational therapy team work with Children with long term and life limiting conditions and mobility problems.
+The community physiotherapy and occupational therapy team work with children with long term and life limiting conditions and mobility problems.

 Physiotherapy helps to manage pain and maintain mobility.

-Occupational Therapy can help you take part in day to day activities such as playing, eating, going to school and continue to grow and develop.
+Occupational therapy can help you take part in day to day activities such as playing, eating, going to school and continue to grow and develop.

 Audiology